 Corporate Vice President, Cybersecurity Solutions Group

-As the Corporate Vice President of the Cybersecurity Solutions Group at Microsoft, Ann Johnson is focused on providing customers and partners with world-class security and compliance solutions for one of the largest tech companies on our planet.
+As Corporate Vice President of the Cybersecurity Solutions Group at Microsoft, Ann Johnson oversees the go-to-market strategies of cybersecurity and compliance solutions for one of the largest tech companies on our planet.

 Sally Kenyon Grant

 Sally Kenyon Grant specializes in Cybersecurity/IT global business development working with Fortune 500 companies, Federal Agency and Federal defense contractors.
 Sally utilizes her 25 years of industry, government and Federal appropriations experience to protect critical infrastructure and strengthen cybersecurity to insure the protection of our economic and national assets.

 Bringing more than two decades of Federal and Private Sector experience in the enterprise business and economic development sector, plus a background in Federal IT Appropriations and Cybersecurity budget allocations, Grant is helping position Comtech as a world-wide leader in the cybersecurity assessment and training domain.
 Grant brings a wealth of experience and a passion for success in the cybersecurity industry to secure our networks.
 Her commitment to protect critical infrastructure to preserve national security and economic interest is second to none.
 She has a proven history of stimulating growth with a customer-first focus approach by spearheading company initiatives with Fortune 500 and Federal Senior Official decision makers.

 Grant is leading Enterprise to Comtech’s Cybersecurity Unit for scored Assessments and hands-on Training and is responsible for leading business development with Fortune 500 partners.
 Prior to joining Comtech, Grant served in Industry, State and Federal Administration positions plus successfully managing private sector economic and defense global clients in Washington, D.C.